donapieppo/cmsino/README.md

 # Cmsino

-Ruby on rails gem (Rails Engine) for developers to add cms capability to their appication in its smallest form possible.
+Ruby on rails gem (Rails Engine) for developers to add small cms capabilities to their application.
 Not usable now unless you want to **help** developing :-)

 Authorization is done with https://github.com/ryanb/cancan but easy to change.